Share This Page

 The hunger for knowledge had taken hold of him, and he began to read voraciously on all subjects.
 He determined to become a physician, and he learned to control the violent temper that still threatened his future.
 After graduating with honors from his high school, he attended Yale University, where he earned a degree in Psychology.

 From Yale, he went to the Medical School of the University of Michigan, where his interest shifted from psychiatry to neurosurgery.
 His excellent hand-eye coordination and three-dimensional reasoning skills made him a superior surgeon.
 After medical school he became a neurosurgery resident at the world-famous Johns Hopkins Hospital in Baltimore.
-At age 32, he became the hospital's Director of Pediatric Neurosurgery.
+At age 32, he became the hospital's Director of Pediatric Neurosurgery, a position he would hold for the next 29 years.

 In 1987, Carson made medical history with an operation to separate a pair of Siamese twins.
 The Binder twins were born joined at the back of the head.
 Operations to separate twins joined in this way had always failed, resulting in the death of one or both of the infants.
 Carson agreed to undertake the operation.
 A 70-member surgical team, led by Dr. Carson, worked for 22 hours.
 At the end, the twins were successfully separated and can now survive independently.